Tessa Lark: Chamber music

 Lark has toured with musicians from Ravinia's Steans Music Institute and with Musicians from Marlboro.
 She has performed at the Seattle Chamber Music Society and her piano trio, Namirovsky-Lark-Pae, won the 2012 Fischoff National Chamber Music Competition.
 She is also a member of the Caramoor Virtuosi.

 American folk music

 In 2014, she was featured on Mark O'Connor's album MOC4.

 Awards and nominations

 In 2018, Lark received a Borletti-Buitoni Trust Fellowship.
 In 2016, she received an Avery Fisher Career Grant.
 In 2014, she received a career grant from the Leonore Annenberg Fellowship Fund for the Performing and Visual Arts.
-She was the silver medalist in the 9th Quadrennial International Violin Competition of Indianapolis (IVCI), and winner of the 2012 Naumburg International Violin Competition.
+She was the silver medalist in the 9th Quadrennial International Violin Competition of Indianapolis (IVCI), and winner of the 2012 Walter W. Naumburg International Violin Competition.